Changing address in Amsterdam

 - if you’re lodging with someone: a copy of the identity document of the main resident and a declaration stating that he or she gives you permission to live there

-To register your move by post, send a signed declaration form with a copy of your valid identification (passport, driving licence or official Dutch identity card) and a tenancy agreement or purchase contract for your new home (or, if you’re lodging with someone, a copy of the identity document of the main resident and a declaration stating that he or she gives you permission to live there) to the department of civil affairs (afdeling burgerzaken) of your new city office.
+To register your move by post, download the official Change of Address Declaration (to be completed and returned to the municipality you are moving into – relevant addresses are shown on the form).
+Send a signed declaration form with a copy of your valid identification (passport, driving licence or official Dutch identity card) and a tenancy agreement or purchase contract for your new home (or, if you’re lodging with someone, a copy of the identity document of the main resident and a declaration stating that he or she gives you permission to live there) to the department of civil affairs (afdeling burgerzaken) of your new city office.

 Who can register the move

 - all minors, from the age of 16, in person

 - spouses who live together may register for each other

 - partners, in a registered partnership, may register for each other